Kofi28/alx-low_level_programming/0x09-static_libraries/README.md

-this directory contain C projects on Static libraries
+this directory contains projects on C - Static libraries